-&lt;sup>9In related work, Schönholzer and Weese (2019) study the consolidation of the European state system from 1000-1850 as a result of wars and competition between states.
-Moreover, Ottinger and Voigtländer (2020) show a strong positive relationship between rulers' intellectual capabilities and state-level outcomes.
+9In related work, Schönholzer and Weese (2019) study the consolidation of the European state system from 1000-1850 as a result of wars and competition between states.
+Moreover, Ottinger and Voigtländer (forthcoming) show a strong positive relationship between rulers' intellectual capabilities and state-level outcomes.

 Our paper contributes to several other strands of the literature in economics and political science.
 First, our findings relate to previous work on the bellicose origins of representative institutions, which has a long pedigree in the social sciences.
 The broad idea is that representation and some fundamental rights were necessary for medieval rulers to raise taxes in times of war.
-Proponents of this fiscal contract (North (1981), Bates and Donald Lien (1985), and Levi (1988)) argue that the monitoring and sanctioning related to tax collections is costly.
+Proponents of this fiscal contract (North (1981), Bates and Lien (1985), and Levi (1988)) argue that the monitoring and sanctioning related to tax collection is costly.
 Rulers can reduce these costs by making credible commitments to citizens, giving them a say over policies.
 An alternative theoretical approach has emphasized the fundamental role of city councils and parliaments to convey information on the number and wealth of taxpayers and to get in touch with public opinion in preparation for changes in the tax burden (Strayer and Taylor (1939, p.
 22) and Strayer (1970, p.
 66)).
 Taxation was not the only part of the financial toolkit of European rulers.
 Other authors have emphasized the role of credit (Stasavage, 2011, 2016).
 Rulers had to borrow to meet the expenses of war.
-Representative assemblies were a solution to the commitment problem of rulers with their future creditors.
+Representative assemblies were a solution to the commitment problem of rulers with their future creditors.10

 The literature on wars and representative institutions is largely theoretical and qualitative, while, to the best of our knowledge, there is no causal empirical evidence.
 In a survey of the literature, Stasavage (2016, p.
 155) writes: "So far, the evidence suggests some causal link between warfare and representative institutions, although we do not know in which direction causality runs.
-War might lead to institutional development, but institutional development would also make it easier to wage war."
-One key contribution of our work is to provide evidence for one direction of causality, from wars to representation.
-Representation in German cities in the late Middle Ages and early modern period was by no means universal as in mod-
+War might lead to institutional development, but institutional development would also make it easier to wage war."^{11,12} One key contribution of our work is to provide evidence for one direction of causality, from wars to representation.
+Representation in German cities in the late Middle Ages and early modern period was by no means universal as in modern democracies.
+Still, medieval constitutionalism in German cities did encompass the basic elements of modern states: representation and fiscal capacity, which we link to the experience of wars.13

-&lt;sup>10A recent literature also looks at the impact of wars on modern democratic liberal states.
+10A recent literature also looks at the impact of wars on modern democratic liberal states.
 Ticchi and Vindigni (2008) argue that, in modern wars, democratic institutions were essential to keep high the morale of armies formed by conscripted citizens: they were a commitment device to promise future redistribution of income.